Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-We analyzed fMRI data from three experiments in this study, namely, data from 44 randomly-selected individuals in the motor task of the Human Connectome Project \citep[HCP;][]{van_essen_wu-minn_2013}, 44 randomly-selected individuals in the HCP's working memory (WM) task, and 58 individuals in a pain and social rejection experiment published by \citet{woo_separate_2014}.
-We refer to these three datasets as "MOTOR", "WM", and "heat-rejection" in the following and provide a brief overview of their experiment tasks as well as details on the fMRI acquisition and preprocessing.
-For any further methodological details, we refer the reader to the original publication of each dataset \citep[namely, ][]{van_essen_wu-minn_2013,woo_separate_2014}.
+We analyzed three fMRI datasets in this study, namely, fMRI data of 44 randomly-selected individuals in the motor task of the Human Connectome Project~\citep[HCP;][]{van_essen_wu-minn_2013}, 44 randomly-selected individuals in the HCP's working memory (WM) task, and 58 individuals in a pain and social rejection experiment published by~\citet{woo_separate_2014}.
+We refer to these three datasets respectively as "MOTOR", "WM", and "heat-rejection" in the following and provide a brief overview of their experiment tasks as well as details on the fMRI acquisition and preprocessing.
+For any further methodological details, we refer the reader to the original publications~\citep{van_essen_wu-minn_2013,woo_separate_2014}.